ufz/ogs/web/content/docs/devguide/getting-started/prerequisites/index.md

 This will install Qt to `[your-directory]/qt/{{< dataFile "versions.tested_version.qt" >}}/msvc2019_64`.

 To finish add `[your-directory]/qt/{{< dataFile "versions.tested_version.qt" >}}/msvc2019_64/bin` bin to the `PATH` environment variable.

+Install **NetCDF4** by downloading and installing the [official installer](https://downloads.unidata.ucar.edu/netcdf-c/4.9.2/netCDF4.9.2-NC4-64.exe).
+The C++-bindings to NetCDF are automatically build via CPM.

 </div>